 At the onset of the Information Governance process, the business case and ROI calculations have been made based on projections and externally-derived data.
 Now that the program is up and running, it’s key to make the same calculations and measurements on the actual data.
 This will help to justify the continued effort required, but also help identify possible avenues for improvement.

-Information Governance tools
+Information Governance software

 What tools you end up using to facilitate your Information Governance efforts, is closely tied to your current setup.
 In certain cases, existing tools can be repurposed to assist the process, in others you may have to build from scratch.
 At the same time, what tools you choose to use is (to a certain degree) a matter of personal preference.
 For businesses, personal taste might not factor into tool choice, but just like for individuals, what tools a company uses serves as an expression of priorities.